 And finally, the Eurozone is another union you need to know about.
 It consists of 19 countries (all of them are in the EU) that have adopted the euro as their sole currencies.

 It’s important to note that although Montenegro is listed in this section, its passport doesn’t actually give you the right to live and work in the European Union (EU).

-Malta is home to the first European Union-approved citizenship by investment program.
+Malta was home to the first European Union-approved citizenship by investment program.
+The program has been undergoing a rehaul in late 2020.